pixelastic/on-circle/README.md

 ## Documentation

-Full documentation is available here: https://projects.pixelastic.com/on-circle/
+The complete documentation can be found on https://projects.pixelastic.com/on-circle/